Renovation – a way to improve the energy efficiency of buildings and reduce operating costs

 Low-emission buildings

-The long-term renovation strategy for buildings—applicable to EU member states—aims to achieve energy efficiency in renovated buildings at the level of nearly net-zero energy consumption.
+The long-term renovation strategy for buildings – applicable to EU member states – aims to achieve energy efficiency in renovated buildings at a level of nearly net-zero energy consumption.
 This is expected to happen by 2050.

 Towards energy savings

 Although European requirements may seem strict, publicly available data indicates that they are a necessity.
-It’s estimated that 75% of buildings in the EU are energy-inefficient, and renovating them could reduce energy consumption by 5-6% across the EU.
+It is estimated that 75% of buildings in the EU are energy-inefficient, and renovating them could reduce energy consumption by 5-6% across the EU.

 Currently, the level of building renovations in member states is alarmingly low.
-On average, it doesn’t exceed 1% of the country’s buildings, and in individual member states, it ranges from 0.4% to 1.2%.
-What are the reasons for such a low level of building renovation, including for public utility buildings?
-On the one hand, certainly sources of funding.
-On the other hand, a significant barrier may be the insufficient knowledge of modern architectural and technological solutions that can restore the architectural splendour of a building, enhance its energy efficiency, and reduce its operating costs.
+On average, the rate fails to exceed 1% of the country’s buildings, and in individual member states it ranges from 0.4% to 1.2%.
+What are the reasons for such a low level of building renovation, including those related to public utility buildings?
+It certainly is partly due to the sources of funding, but another significant barrier may be the insufficient knowledge about modern architectural and technological solutions that can restore the architectural splendour of a building, enhance its energy efficiency, and reduce its operating costs.

-Below, we present two interesting examples of such revitalisations.
+We present two interesting examples of such revitalisations here.

-The modern functionality of the railway station hall in Havířov, Czech Republic
+The modern functionality of the railway station building in Havířov, Czech Republic

-The building, dating from the mid-20th century, has finally received a new image after nearly 50 years of slow deterioration.
-The station hall has maintained its industrial character, which is evident in the numerous glass walls, thanks to the use of modern material solutions (e.g., windows and doors with Aluprof aluminium systems that have enhanced thermal insulation).
+The building, dating from the mid-20th century, has finally received a fresh image after nearly 50 years of slow deterioration.
+The station building has maintained its industrial character, which is evident in the numerous glass walls, thanks to the use of modern material solutions, such as windows and doors with Aluprof aluminium systems that enhance the thermal insulation.
 In addition, it has gained a significant expansion of its public functionality.
-The current station hall in Havířov is now a sports and recreational complex as well.
+The current station building in Havířov is now a sports and recreational complex as well.
 The advantage of this investment is the creation of a new recreational centre for the city's residents and the improvement of the building's energy efficiency, which seemed to be doomed.

-The station hall in the city of Havířov, Havířov, Czech Republic.
+The station building in the city of Havířov, Havířov, Czech Republic.
 Systems used: MB-70HI, MB-SR50N

-A return to industrial roots in Browary Warszawskie
+A return to the industrial roots in Browary Warszawskie

 Another example is the revitalisation of Browary Warszawskie in the capital of Poland, where the former character of this unique space has been preserved by using modern Aluprof products, one of the leading manufacturers of aluminium systems in Europe.

-The building, dating from the mid-19th century, which for many years seemed to be a forgotten location in the capital of our northern neighbour, has regained its splendour in recent years.
+The building, dating from the mid-19th century and which has for many years seemed to be a forgotten location in the capital of our northern neighbour, has now regained its splendour in recent years.

 Apartments on Warzelnia – Browary Warszawskie, Warsaw, Poland.
 Systems used: MB-77HS, MB-86 ST.

-The use of modern systems in the renovation played a significant role in the return of this complex of buildings to its industrial roots.
-An example is the semi-structural facade MB-SR50N EFEKT, which allows for a flat glass wall effect that harmonises with the industrial style while providing high thermal performance for the building.
+The use of modern systems in the renovation process played a significant role in the return of this complex of buildings to its industrial roots.
+An example is MB-SR50N EFEKT on the semi-structural facade, which allows for a flat glass wall effect that harmonises with the industrial style while providing high thermal performance for the building.

 Offices on Warzelnia – Browary Warszawskie, Warsaw, Poland.
 Systems used: MB-SR60N, MB-SR50N EFEKT, MB-SR50N OW, MB-86, MB-SR60N, MB-77HS